PhoenixVideo/BitrateGenius/README.md

 # BitrateGenius

 This code is submitted to the Grand Challenge on Video Complexity at IEEE International Conference on Image Processing (ICIP).
-The challenge is to predict the bitrate of a video encoded using the libx264 codec with a medium preset and a constant rate factor (CRF) of 26.
+The challenge is to predict the bitrate of a 3840x2160 (UHD) 60 fps video encoded using the libx264 codec with a medium preset and a constant rate factor (CRF) of 26.
 Videos from the Inter-4K dataset is used for training the models to predict bitrate when encoded using x264 implementation in FFmpeg 6.1.1.
 We employ light-weight content-complexity features extracted using video complexity analyzer (VCA) for prediction.